-In addition, LCC cannot prevent a student from dropping or withdrawing form a course or courses in any given semester.
+In addition, LCC cannot prevent a student from dropping or withdrawing from a course or courses in any given semester.

-See Academic Honesty Policy Violation Form on page 46.
+See Academic Honesty Policy Violation Form.
 Additional information concerning academic integrity can be found in the Student Handbook and LCC Catalog.